Bio

 Buenos Aires, 1976.

-He currently directs the Art and Science Center (CEAC) of the UTN (National Technological University) – Mar del Plata.
 He is a lecturer at the Arts Doctorate programme at the National University of the Arts, in collaboration with researchers Alicia Romero and Marcelo Giménez.
 He has been a teacher of the Master’s Degree in Gender Studies at the National University of Luján.

 Press